Nonlinearity and Quantum Metrology in the Double-Morse Potential: Local quantum estimation theory

 Quantum technologies rely on properties of individual quantum systems and can often outperform any conventional technology in precision measurements and information processing.
 Relevant examples may be found in quantum metrology, which allows one to achieve much more sensitive parameter estimation than any conventional techniques.
 Indeed, quantum properties of physical systems are {\em fragile} to decoherence, which in turn makes suitably engineered sensors exceptionally sensitive to small parameter changes.
+This general viewpoint remains relevant in noisy environments as well, where non-Markovian memory effects may restore a genuine quantum enhancement in parameter estimation \cite{Chin2012}.

 Local quantum estimation theory (QET) looks for the measurement maximizing the Fisher information, an abstract quantity that measures the maximum information about the parameter we wish to estimate from a given measurement procedure, thus minimizing the variance of the estimator.
 Roughly speaking, one may expect local QET to provide better performances since the optimization concerns a specific value of the parameter, with some adaptive or feedback mechanism assuring the achievability of the ultimate bound.